 A giant multinational company is creating learning materials for its employees all over the world.
 What multimedia localization approach would they use?!
 Subtitling seems to be more suitable here for various reasons.

-- The content has many specialized technical terms that need to be translated in writing.
+- The content has many specialized technical terms that need to be translated into writing.

 - Some employees might need to listen to the original video sound, while some others might have hearing difficulties.

 - Subtitling is a cost-effective option as it saves time and money.

 Now that you understand the importance of video localization and know how to choose the right strategy for your company, it is time to find a professional and reliable service provider.
 Make sure to pick a partner with demonstrated experience and advanced technical capabilities.